awsdocs/amazon-redshift-management-guide/doc_source/query-editor.md

 ## Enabling access to the query editor<a name="query-cluster-configure"></a>

 To access the query editor, you need permission\.
-To enable access, attach the `AmazonRedshiftQueryEditor` and `AmazonRedshiftReadOnlyAccess` policies for AWS Identity and Access Management \(IAM\) to the IAM user that you use to access your cluster\.
+To enable access, attach the AWS\-managed policies `AmazonRedshiftQueryEditor` and `AmazonRedshiftReadOnlyAccess`  for AWS Identity and Access Management \(IAM\) permissions to the IAM user that you use to access your cluster\.

 If you have already created an IAM user to access Amazon Redshift, you can attach the `AmazonRedshiftQueryEditor` and `AmazonRedshiftReadOnlyAccess` policies to that user\.
 If you haven't created an IAM user yet, create one and attach the policies to the IAM user\.

 **Note**
-The AWS managed policy `AmazonRedshiftQueryEditor`, allows the action `redshift:GetClusterCredentials`, which by default gives a database user superuser access to the database\.
-To restrict access, you can do one of the following items:
+The AWS managed policy `AmazonRedshiftQueryEditor`  allows the action `redshift:GetClusterCredentials`, which by default gives a database user superuser access to the database\.
+To restrict access, you can do one of the following:
-Create a custom policy that allows calling `redshift:GetClusterCredentials` and restricts the resource to a `DbUser`\.
+Create a custom policy that allows calling `redshift:GetClusterCredentials` and restricts the resource to a given value for `DbUser`\.
-Add a policy to the user that denies permission to `redshift:GetClusterCredentials` and then require users of the query editor to sign in with temporary credentials\.
-For example, the denial policy is similar to this policy:
+Add a policy to the user that denies permission to `redshift:GetClusterCredentials` and then requires users of the query editor to sign in with temporary credentials\.
+For example, a denial policy might be similar to the following policy\.

   ```
   {